Whale Watch Tour in Maui

 Kayak, Whale Watch and Snorkel in the Hawaiian Islands

-From
+From $99

-Kayak from Maui’s beautiful Olowalu Beach and enjoy majestic views of the West Maui Mountains and the crystal clear waters of Olowalu Reef.
-Located in the heart of the Hawaiian Islands National Humpback Whale Marine Sanctuary, Olowalu is home to 1000’s of colorful tropical fishes, 100’s of Giant Green Sea Turtles and is the winter birthing grounds of the North Pacific Humpback Whale Watch.
+Enjoy beautiful views of the West Maui Mountains as you Kayak from Olowalu Beach into the Hawaiian Islands National Humpback Whale Sanctuary.
 Each year between the months of December to May an estimated 15,000 Humpback Whales visit the area to birth and breed, then return to their summer feeding grounds in Alaska.
+Expert guides are certified Hawaii Marine Naturalists and provide narration of Humpback Whale behavior, biology, breeding and birthing rituals and more!

 Highlights